gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Did magicians make deals with ghosts?
 When she asked Razi, as casually as she could, he pursed his lips.  "*La*, in Anuvatik, or so the Ruudians say.
-But not elsewhere---civilized people do not trouble the dead."
+But not elsewhere—civilized people do not trouble the dead."

 "But then who?"
 Erileine asked in frustration.
 "When magicians say